 This design approach is based on the simple principle— using a border, gradient, and drop-shadow make the product stand out from the context and text, making it easy to recognize as a clickable object.
 We realize that the objects we interact with are not real.
 Yet, 3D or skeuomorphic buttons that imitate their physical analogs allow users to make it more obvious that they can click these elements on a flat-screen.

 Flat Design Button

 Buttons are presented as flat-mode elements, with no heavy visual effects.
-They look sleek, light and do not copy the design of real-life buttons, which simplifies UI in general.
+They look sleek, light, and do not copy the design of real-life buttons, which simplifies UI in general.

 Floating Action Button

 It appears in front of all screen content, usually as a circular shape with an icon in its middle.
 Unlike a fully flat button, this style uses subtle shadows and highlights to build some kind of a multi-layer UI.
-FABs function as call-to-action buttons which users need the most on that particular screen and represent a single action: create, add to favorite, share, or start a process.
+FABs function as call-to-action buttons that users need the most on that particular screen and represent a single action: create, add to favorite, share, or start a process.

-The ghost buttons are also one of commonly used design trends.
+The ghost buttons are also one of the commonly used design trends.
 They look translucent and empty with a basic shape like a rectangular or a square.
 Ghost buttons in mobile apps are commonly replaced with a text link.
 Its background becomes visible only when the button is clicked.

 This makes the user sure that the action has been taken.
 The main feature is that ghost design should be only used for secondary buttons as it shouldn't distract from the primary action.
 Ideally, you need the user to see your main CTA and then move the attention to the secondary button.